 As outlined in the Oklahoma Technology Transfer Act of 1998, use of the facilities of the University by a business enterprise or private business entity is allowed when that project involves the research or development of a University technology, whether or not the technology is protected pursuant to federal or state law governing intellectual property, the results of which have potential economic and academic value for the University.
-Such use of University facilities must be on a "space-available" arrangement in which normal University activities are not displaced.
-The use of such facilities by a business enterprise or private business will be done on a fee-for-service contract and in conjunction with projects where the University has a vested interest in the outcome of the transfer of University technology, through research and development of a discovery/invention for commercialization purposes or scholarly rewards, or where it furthers the University's teaching, research and creative/scholarly activity, and professional and University service and public outreach missions.
+Such use of University facilities must be on a such facilities by a business enterprise or private business will be done on a fee-for-service contract transfer of University technology, through research and development of a discovery/invention for research and creative/scholarly activity, and professional and University service and public outreach missions.

-The University may acquire an equity stake in such business enterprises or private businesses in consideration for the use of such facilities and/or the development of University discoveries/inventions which shall be managed in accordance with the University's policies on stock acquisition and management.
-Any cash revenues received from the sale or trade of such equity stocks shall be distributed as if received as royalty income.
-If the equity interest is acquired through an exchange of value other than money and the exchange of value is made in connection with the development of technology by the private business enterprise through the use of the facilities or resources or both of an institution within the Oklahoma State System of Higher Education, acquisition of an equity interest shall be permissible through the use of the facilities, premises, or assets of an institution within the Oklahoma State System of Higher Education through the use of faculty or staff expertise or student expertise, including the value of time expended by faculty, staff, or students upon developing a technology in connection with a private business enterprise or private business entity.
+The University may acquire an equity stake in such business enterprises or private businesses in consideration for the use of such facilities and/or the development of University acquisition and management.
+Any cash revenues received from the sale or trade of such equity acquisition and management.
+Any cash revenues received from the sale or trade of such equity an exchange of value other than money and the exchange of value is made in connection with the development of technology by the private business enterprise through the use of the facilities or acquisition of an equity interest shall be permissible through the use of the facilities, premises, or faculty or staff expertise or student expertise, including the value of time expended by faculty, staff, or students upon developing a technology in connection with a private business enterprise or private business entity.
 No state-appropriated monies shall be used or obligated to acquire an ownership interest in a private business enterprise except as authorized by the provisions of this section.